amitjoy/osgi-messaging/README.md

 }
 ```

-It is consumer's sole discretion which type of functionality to proide.
+It is consumer's sole responsibility which type of functionality to provide.
 If an application is only required to retrieve resources, it should only implement `doGET(..)` and if an application decides to create resources and execute commands on the resources, it should implement `doPUT(..)` and `doEXEC(..)` and so on.
 I believe you got the idea 😉

 #### Remote Resource Management Configuration